yoyachi/tech-blog/README.md

 This is an application for developers where they can publish their blog posts and comment on other developers' posts as well.

-This application follows MVC paradigm in its arthitectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+This application follows MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ## Usage